Muath-Alsaeed/Data-Engineering-CapstoneProject/README.md

  ------------------------
 I94 Immigration Data: This data comes from the US National Tourism and Trade Office , [This](https://travel.trade.gov/research/reports/i94/historical/2016.html)  is where the data comes from.

+World Temperature Data: This dataset came from Kaggle.
+You can read more about it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).